Knights of the Round Table: Brandelis

-Sir Brandeliz (Brandalis, Brandelis, Braudaliz) appears in multiple episodes through the Vulgate Cycle (some of which are included in Le Morte d'Arthur), participating in the quests (including the quest for the Grail) and in the wars against Claudas and Galahaut.
 In the prose cycles, he dies while fighting either against Lancelot during the latter's rescue of the condemned Guinevere or against Mordred in the final battle.
+Priot to that, he appears in multiple episodes through the Vulgate Cycle (some of which are included in Le Morte d'Arthur) as Sir Brandelis (Brandaliz, Brandalus, Brandalis, Brandeliz, Braudaliz; also Brandellis uniquely in the Scottish Vulgate Lancelot version Lancelot of the Laik), participating in quests and adventures, including the Quest for the Grail, and in the wars against Claudas and Galahaut.

-In the standalone romance Claris et Laris, Brandaliz is one of the eleven protagonists other than the eponymous duo; here he is a friend of Claris who, with the help of Merlin, rescues Laris from the prison of the Danish king Tallas among his other acts.
-In both narratives, he is also repeatedly freed from enemy captivity by the other heroes, including Gawain, Lancelot, and Claris.
-The Vulgate Lancelot story of Gaheriet's rescue of Brandeliz and his lady might have been rewritten by Malory as an early episode of his "Tale of Sir Gareth", the fourth book of Le Morte d'Arthur.
-In the Prose Tristan, Brandeliz is a Knight of the Round Table from Cornwall, not Wales.
+In the Prose Tristan, Brandeliz (Brandelis) is a Knight of the Round Table from Cornwall, not Wales.
+In the standalone romance Claris et Laris, Brandaliz is one of the eleven protagonists other than the eponymous duo.
+Here, he is a friend of Claris who, with the help of Merlin, rescues Laris from the prison of the Danish king Tallas among his other acts.

+He is repeatedly freed from enemy captivity by the other heroes, including Gawain and Lancelot, and in Claris et Laris by Claris.
+The Vulgate Lancelot story of Gaheriet's rescue of Brandelis and his lady might have been rewritten by Malory as an early episode of his "Tale of Sir Gareth", the fourth book of Le Morte d'Arthur.

-The Vulgate Cycle also features a different Knight of the Round Table other than Sir Brandeliz, a minor character of Duke Brandelis de Taningues (Brandeban, Brandeharz, Brandelz, -de Tranurgor).
-Yet another Knight of the Round Table named Brandelis (Brandelis le fils Lac, that is "son of Lac") appears as brother of Erec in Palamedes and the late Italian romance I Due Tristani.
-The late French romance Ysaïe le Triste features Brandalis' own son, Brandor de Gaunes (of Wales).
-In the Didot Perceval, Peredur's uncle is one Brendalis of Wales who also has a brother named Brwns Brandalis.
+The Vulgate Cycle also features a different Brandelis knight of the Round Table other than Sir Brandelis de Wales: a minor character of Duke Brandelis de Taningues (Brandeban, Brandeharz, Brandelz, -de Tranurgor).
+Yet another Knight of the Round Table named Brandelis le fils Lac, that is "son of Lac", appears as brother of Erec in Palamedes and I Due Tristani.
+In addition, Tristan's son romance Ysaïe le Triste features Brandor de Gaunes (of Wales), son of the Round Table knight Brandalis.

-A few other Brandalis characters are clearly unrelated to the Round Table, such as that of the Vulgate's Saxon king Brandalis (Braundalis, Maundalis).
-However, some scholars have connected Bran de Lis with the villains Brian des Isles (Brian of the Isles) from Perlesvaus and Brandin (Branduz) des Isles from the Vulgate Lancelot, as well as to King Brandelidelin from an early German Arthurian romance Parzival, as possibly identical in origin.
+A few other Brandalis characters are clearly unrelated to the Round Table, such as that of the Saxon king known as either Brandalis or Mandalis (Brandalus, Braundalis, Maundalis), or that of Arthur's sworn eternal enemy Brandelis (Brandalis), both appearing in the Vulgate Merlin.
+In the Welsh Vulgate Queste translation Y Seint Greal, two of Peredur's deceased uncles are named as Brwns Brandalis and Brendalis of Wales (Brendalis o Gymry).
+In Perlesvaus, Bruns [de] Brandalis is a long-dead uncle of Perceval in addition to his brother (another of Perceval's uncles) Brandalus de Gales.
+However, some scholars have connected Bran de Lis with the villains Brian (Brien) des Isles (of the Isles) from Perlesvaus and Brandin des Isles (Brandis, Brandus, Branduz, -des Ylles) from the Vulgate Lancelot (his character was expanded with an account of his earlier life as an invader in the Livre d'Artus), as well as to King Brandelidelin from an early German Arthurian romance Parzival, as possibly identical in origin.
+(In the case of Brian des Isles, he may also have been modeled after the historical Bryan FitzAlan, also known as Brian de l'Isle or Brian de Insula.)